 Inej Ghafa is the girl who feeds the crows, the girl who’ll scope high above to protect those who need her, the one who will see everyone for who they truly are—the friend, the confidant.
 The one who will hold nothing against anyone, but the girl who will do everything she can to help those around her find the absolution they need.
 She’s the girl who’ll aim her feet, square her shoulders, and set her sights on the moon, towards the magic and wonders, and the search for something bigger because her choice is to try.

 “If Kaz was their leader, then Inej had been their lodestone, pulling them together when they seemed most likely to drift apart.”
 Inej Ghafa is a magnetic force because of her unparalleled empathy.
 Caution, faith, and empathy—that is how she intricately and beautifully stands on her own as one of the most riveting characters in both literature and TV.
-She is, in every way, where the compass points, even as they follow Kaz into the darkness, even as he calls the shots, her choices and her place with the Crows touches on the light that she is beautifully.
+She is, in every way, where the compass points, even as they follow Kaz into the darkness, even as he calls the shots, her choices and her place with The Crows touches on the light that she is beautifully.
 They need Inej.
 Inej needs them.
 Inej is their answer and Inej is their strength.

-The Unwavering Faith
+Inej Ghafa and The Unwavering Faith

 “She’d kept her faith, her goodness, even when the world tried to take it from her with greedy hands” (Crooked Kingdom).

 My friend and incredible writer Lizzie from Fangirlish got to chat with the cast earlier this and spoke about Inej’s faith to great detail with Amita Suman, which I believed to be crucial for this deep dive.